thoughtbot/goal-oriented-git/src/1-3-understanding-what-is-being-tracked.md

 with `git add`, `chapter1.txt` is tracked by Git but has been modified since it was last committed, and `chapter3.txt` isn't tracked by Git yet.

+`git status` won't mention any files that haven't been changed since they were last committed.
+If none of your files have changed, `git status` will let you know that you have clean working directory:

+`# cd examples/1-3-understanding-what-is-being-tracked
+`# git reset --hard HEAD
+`# git clean --force
+`$ git status

+ `git status` isn't concerned with the details of exactly what's changed in each file, just which files have been changed and therefore could be committed.

 ## The `git diff` command

 Now we know which files in our working directory have changed, it would be good to see the details of those changes.
 The `git diff` command provides this.

-If you've used the Unix `diff` utility then the output of `git diff` might look familiar.
-The difference is that while `diff` shows the difference between files, `git diff` shows the difference between versions of the same file.
+If you've used the Unix `diff` utility then the output of `git diff` might look familiar, but while `diff` shows the difference between files, `git diff` shows the difference between versions of the same file.

 Without any arguments, `git diff` shows all changes that haven't been committed